igordejanovic/igordejanovic.github.io/_posts/2017-08-09-parglare-python-parser.md

 But I'll definitely try to keep the core simple and all additions optional.

-If you have feedback, ideas, advices or comments please use comment section bellow.
+If you have ideas, advices or any other feedback please use comment section bellow.